-You may be referred to a mental health specialist to help with diagnosis and treatment.
+A mental health specialist may be needed to help with diagnosis and treatment.

 The first steps of treatment are to:

-- Stop taking any medications that may be making symptoms worse
+- Stop taking any medicines that may be making symptoms worse.

 If these steps do not help, medicines to treat depression and talk therapy often help.